Entry guide · 2026 edition

 How much time this actually saves is a fair question.
 Several mainstream guides quote a 20 to 45-minute improvement; an honest read of arrival reports in the first quarter of 2026 suggests the savings depend more on how many flights have just landed than on whether you used Visit Japan Web at all.
 On a quiet morning at Haneda, paper-form travellers and Joint Kiosk travellers both clear customs in around 15 minutes.
 After three jumbo jets land within ten minutes of each other, the kiosk lane is faster — sometimes substantially.
 Treat the time-savings claim as “real on busy arrivals, modest the rest of the time.”

 A common cause of confusion: travellers complete the immigration section, see a QR code, and assume they’re done.
-Visit Japan Web actually generates three distinct QR codes, each tied to a different part of arrival.
+Since late 2023, Visit Japan Web bundles immigration and customs into a single unified code — but you still have to finish both sections to make it valid, and there is a separate, optional tax-free shopping code.

 In stores (limited)